Alexander McIlhenny: Later life and death

 McIlhenny apparently kept journals, with his diaries from 1810, 1817, and 1830 surviving into the 20th century.
 As of 1914, the 1810 and 1817 journals were "owned by Mrs. Rodkey" and the 1830 journal was "owned by Dr. J. J. Weaver."
 McIlhenny wrote in his journals about elections, sermons, trading books with neighbors, visiting with kin, establishing fruit trees, butchering animals, making candles, snowstorms, floods, and the arrival of their babies.
 He may have earned some side income as a cooper.
 The McIlhennys seem to have owned a 283-acre farm with a peach orchard and log house on Meadow Branch creek, but they lived in rented or borrowed brick houses in Uniontown "where Alexander McIlhenny pursued a legal and political career."

 Another topic covered in the 1830 diary is the work of their slave Harry, who was between 36 and 55 years old, and who may have been a bequest to Elizabeth Reid McIlhenny from her great-uncle Upton Scott.
 Harry's most common task assignments were cutting firewood (many diary entries include the statement "Harry in the woods"), and grinding corn for meal.
 One entry says that "Harry made a new mould," but not to what purpose, and another reads, "Harry took up the last of our apples.
 More specks than sound."
 The entry of February 7, 1830 records "snow began to fall" and "Harry went to see his wife," suggesting that McIlhenny personally acknowledged slave marriages.
 The McIlhennys may have also occasionally employed a free woman of color named Ann Hays for household help.
 Harry was apparently hired out to someone called Koontz on occasion.

 In 1830 he wrote at least one item, "All a Blank," for a newspaper called The Patriot.
 McIlhenny's literacy was valuable to his community; in one case he recorded in his diary, "I wrote 10 advertisements for Mr. Jacob Appler, he pd.
 Me 50 cts voluntarily."
 In another case, "I wrote a deed of manumission John Smith to Aaron Linconstant – after 8 years."
 In 1830, while visiting Baltimore, "I was summoned by the marshal and seized [served?] about 3 weeks on the U.S. Circuit Court.
 Tried John Gooding for Slaving, and Capt.
 J. D. Quincy and Lieut.
 A. Ramsey for Piracy and these two and several others for misdemeanors in fitting out vessels to cruise as privateers."

 According to a death announcement published in a Gettysburg newspaper in Adams County, Pennsylvania of Gettysburg, McIlhenny died in Maryland on January 25, 1835, at age 56.
 The cause of death was "an affliction of the liver."
 He and his wife are buried at Runnymeade Cemetery, also known as Nusbaums' Cemetery, a family graveyard on an old farm that was granted and recorded during the colonial period as Runnymeade.
-The cemetery is near Tyrone, a rural village located about halfway between Taneytown and Westminister in present-day Carroll County.
+The cemetery is near Tyrone, a rural village located about halfway between Taneytown and Westminster in present-day Carroll County.